devismail2y/notashoppingnote-old/software-development/SD9.md

 - Define vision
 - Manage development team
 - Focus on optimization of product backlog, so it meets the requirement
+- Quality assurance before the release being delivered to the customer

 Development team:
 - Converting program backlog into software